home-assistant/home-assistant.io/source/getting-started/configuration.markdown

 ## Creating a backup

 You can back up your Home Assistant, add-on data, and configuration.
-Backups are used to restore a system or parts of it if a rollback is needed or to migrate your Home Assistant to new hardware.
+Backups are used to restore a system or parts of it if a rollback is needed, or to migrate your Home Assistant to new hardware.
 It is good practice to create a backup before updating.

 To learn how to create a backup of your Home Assistant installation, refer to the following topics: